slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Listen to people, get their goals and help them.
 It’s not about you, it’s about the impact you have on others and the legacy that you leave.

-> *'You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.' -- Dale Carnegie*
+> *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
+-- Dale Carnegie*

-> *'If you expect magic in every encounter, you'll find it.' -- Adam Robinson*
+> *"If you expect magic in every encounter, you'll find it."
+-- Adam Robinson*

 ### How to prepare an elevator pitch?